 Here’s why I’m in love with this tool:

 - You can pair it with a separate Dragon Anywhere app on your smartphone or Bluetooth headset/mike to write literally anywhere.

 - It learns your most used words and phrases, even industry jargon (it’s like copy and paste for your words).

 - You can actually perform repetitive functions with it like creating documents.

 I love to pace, especially when I’m buzzing with excitement over a brand-new scene.

-By the way, the best headset microphone I found that works with the software is the Plantronics Voyager Bluetooth.
+By the way, the best headset microphone I found that works with the software are the Plantronics Voyager Bluetooth.
 It might be the most comfortable headset I’ve ever worn—and the noise canceling is hard to believe until you try it.

 17) Produced Scripts (Two Best Sources)